Psychoanalytic Training: Applying for Psychoanalytic Training

 Once interviews are complete, your application will be discussed at a meeting of the Admissions Committee.
 The Committee meets monthly, usually on the first Thursday, between September and June.
 The Admissions Co-Chairs and other committee members, along with your four interviewers, will be present to discuss your application.
 One of the Chairs of the Admissions Committee will inform you of the committee’s decision.

-If you are a close relative of an SFCP member, SFCP’s Admissions Committee will not review your application.
-Rather, we will request that another member organization of the American Psychoanalytic Association evaluate it and make an admission decision.
-You may be asked to travel to the member organization to complete interviews.
+If you are a close relative of a member of SFCP, SFCP’s Admissions Committee will not review your application.
+Rather, they will request that another member organization of the American Psychoanalytic Association evaluate it and make an admission decision.
+Please contact the Admissions Chairs to discuss arrangements for having your application reviewed by another member organization.
 SFCP will abide by the member organization’s decision regarding your application.

 - Once you have been accepted into SFCP’s psychoanalytic training program, one of the Admissions Chairs will inform you of your acceptance.

-- The Admissions Committee will notify administrative staff of your acceptance, and the Chair of the Psychoanalytic Education Division, the Chair of the Curriculum Committee, and the Dean will be notified in turn.
+- The Admissions Committee will notify administrative staff of your acceptance.
+The Chair of the Psychoanalytic Education Division, the Chair of the Curriculum Committee, and the Dean will be notified in turn.

 - If you have been admitted, you may choose to defer training for up to three years after acceptance.
 If you are interested in analytic training after that point, a new application must be submitted.